Report Oct. 24, 2018

 Seismicity refers to the occurrence or frequency of earthquakes in a region.
 Earthquakes are caused mostly by natural processes.

 ExxonMobil has a comprehensive risk management approach in place to limit induced seismicity from our operations by evaluating the relative risks associated with the specific geological and geographic context of a site.
-We employ a team of experts that assess factors such as fluid volume, formation character, tectonic setting, operating experience and local building construction approaches.
+We employ a team of experts who assess factors such as fluid volume, formation character, tectonic setting, operating experience and local building construction approaches.
 We use computer modeling and other advanced tools to best understand local conditions and minimize potential impacts of our operations.

 Performance and initiatives